 AI pre-abandonment systems face no such ceiling.
 Because they operate on-site, in real time, before the visitor leaves, they require no contact information and no prior consent beyond standard cookie and analytics consent.
 ZeroCart AI's NeuralyX engine covers 100% of visitors — not 10-15%.
 At 30-38% recovery, this represents a fundamentally different scale of recovery potential.

 The strategic implication is that SMS and AI pre-abandonment are not competing for the same revenue.
 AI pre-abandonment captures the large-scale recovery opportunity across all traffic; SMS provides a higher-intensity follow-up for the small subset of visitors with established SMS consent.
 The highest-performing recovery stacks in 2026 use both, with AI pre-abandonment as the primary volume driver and SMS as a high-conversion follow-up for opted-in customers.
+For implementation details on the AI layer, see the complete AI cart recovery guide.

 Setting Up SMS Cart Recovery on Shopify